mesg-foundation/engine/docs/api/core.md

 ## ListenResult

-Subscribe to the stream that listens for task's results of a service.
+Subscribe to a stream that listens for task's result from a service.

 <tabs>
 <tab title="Request">